addyosmani/backbone-fundamentals/backbone-fundamentals.md

   });
 ```

-In addition to making your application more immediately comprehensible in the inspector, it's now possible to extend jQuery / Zepto with functions to lookup the closest view, model, or collection to a given element.
-In order to make it work, save references to each view created in your base view class by overriding the `_configure` method:
+In addition to making your application more immediately comprehensible in the inspector, it's now possible to extend jQuery / Zepto with functions to lookup the closest view, model or collection to a given element.
+In order to make it work you have to save references to each view created in your base view class by overriding the `_configure` method:

 ```javascript
     MyApplication.View = Backbone.View.extend({